Toglefritz/flutter_splendid_ble/README.md

 Here's how you might perform this check:

-1. Subscribe to a stream provided by the Flutter BLE plugin that monitors the Bluetooth adapter's status.
+1. Subscribe to a stream provided by the Splendid BLE plugin that monitors the Bluetooth adapter's status.
 2. When the status is emitted, update your app's state with the new Bluetooth status.
 3. Based on the received status, you can control the flow of your app — e.g., prompt the user to